Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/reflection/reflective.md

 ---
 ### GetReflectiveData
-Get all child class variables references (Needs to be implemented)
+Get all child class variables references (Needs to be implemented).
 ```cpp
 virtual ReflectiveData GetReflectiveData() = 0
 ```